ams119/CMEEThesis/README.md

  # Meteorological Drivers of Mosquito Abundance
 This repository contains all the scripts necessary in building my 2020 thesis project.
 This thesis was undertaken to fulfill the requirements of my MSc Computational Methods in Ecology and Evolution course at Imperial College London.

-My aim is that all data manipulation, analysis, and compilation of all relevant presentations and reports is fully reproducible.
-This goal will be met with various success along the project's development.
+My aim is that all data manipulation and analysis is fully reproducible.
+This goal will likely be met with various success along the project's development.

 All code was written and tested with R 3.6.3